 If you opt to purchase your Macaw directly from a breeder, you can expect a pretty high price tag.
 Macaws are challenging to breed and expensive to raise.
 Breeders foot quite a financial responsibility in rearing these birds.

 The cost of your Macaw will depend on the species.
 There are a variety of Macaws available in the pet trade and you will want to do your research to determine the most compatible type for you.
-You can expect to pay anywhere from $1000 to $18,000 for your bird alone.
+You can expect the price of a Macaw anywhere from $1,000 to $18,000 for your bird alone.

 Initial Setup and Supplies